DustinJSilk/qwik-urql/README.md

 ## Queries

 First compile the GQL and then call `useQuery`.
-The result is a Qwik ResourceResource which can be used with the `<Resource />` component.
+The result is a Qwik ResourceReturn which can be used with the `<Resource />` component.

 ```TypeScript
 import { component$, JSXNode, Resource } from '@builder.io/qwik';